Environment and Climate Change Canada Lab Facilities

 Decision value

-The result was a self-consistent set of risk insights across hazards, delivered in a form that could be directly used by the client’s existing workflow.
-Rather than producing a standalone report with limited afterlife, the project translated hazard risk into digestible, traceable planning inputs compliant with ASTM E3429 that could support maintenance decisions, capital investment discussions, and resilience planning for critical functions.
-This also helped reduce the risk of knowledge loss as internal roles and leadership change over time, because the outputs were structured for reuse rather than one-off interpretation.
+The result was a self-consistent set of risk insights across hazards, delivered in a form aligned with data pipeline and taxonomy used by the client.
+Rather than producing a standalone report with limited afterlife, the project translated hazard risk into digestible, traceable planning inputs compliant with ASTM E3429 that could inform maintenance decisions, capital investment discussions, and resilience planning for critical functions.
+This also helped reduce the risk of knowledge loss as internal roles and leadership change over time, because the risk outputs can be reused rather than one-off interpretation.

 PowerBI ingested risk driver by asset